Block Builder and Block Iterator

 be stored in the Block

 struct.
-As key-value entries are stored in the raw format and offsets are stored in a separate
+As key-value entries are stored in raw format and offsets are stored in a separate

 vector, this reduces unnecessary memory allocations and processing overhead when decoding data -- what you need to do